Counterfactual thinking: Norm theory

 Kahneman and Miller (1986) proposed the norm theory as a theoretical basis to describe the rationale for counterfactual thoughts.
 Norm theory suggests that the ease of imagining a different outcome determines the counterfactual alternatives created.
 Norms involve a pairwise comparison between a cognitive standard and an experiential outcome.
 A discrepancy elicits an affective response which is influenced by the magnitude and direction of the difference.
-For example, if a server makes twenty dollars more than a standard night, a positive affect will be evoked.
-If a student earns a lower grade than is typical, a negative affect will be evoked.
+For example, if a server makes twenty dollars more than an average night, a positive feeling will be evoked.
+If a student earns a lower grade than is typical, a negative feeling will be evoked.
 Generally, upward counterfactuals are likely to result in a negative mood, while downward counterfactuals elicit positive moods.

 Kahneman and Miller (1986) also introduced the concept of mutability to describe the ease or difficulty of cognitively altering a given outcome.
-An immutable outcome (i.e., gravity) is difficult to modify cognitively whereas a mutable outcome (i.e., speed) is easier to cognitively modify.
+An immutable outcome (e.g., gravity) is difficult to modify cognitively whereas a mutable outcome (e.g., speed) is easier to cognitively modify.
 Most events lie somewhere in the middle of these extremes.
 The more mutable the antecedents of an outcome are, the greater availability there is of counterfactual thoughts.

 Wells and Gavanski (1989) studied counterfactual thinking in terms of mutability and causality.
 An event or antecedent is considered causal if mutating that event will lead to undoing the outcome.
 Some events are more mutable than others.
-Exceptional events (i.e., taking an unusual route then getting into an accident) are more mutable than normal events (i.e., taking a usual route and getting into an accident).
-This mutability, however, may only pertain to exceptional cases (i.e., car accident).
-Controllable events (i.e., intentional decision) are typically more mutable than uncontrollable events (i.e., natural disaster).
+Exceptional events (e.g., taking an unusual route then getting into an accident) are more mutable than normal events (e.g., taking a usual route and getting into an accident).
+This mutability, however, may only pertain to exceptional cases (e.g., a car accident).
+Controllable events (e.g., intentional decision) are typically more mutable than uncontrollable events (e.g., natural disaster).
 In short, the greater the number of alternative outcomes constructed, the more unexpected the event, and the stronger emotional reaction elicited.

 Rational imagination theory

 Byrne (2005) outlined a set of cognitive principles that guide the possibilities that people think about when they imagine an alternative to reality.
 Experiments show that people tend to think about realistic possibilities, rather than unrealistic possibilities, and they tend to think about few possibilities rather than many.
-Counterfactuals are special in part because they require people to think about at least two possibilities (reality, and an alternative to reality), and to think about a possibility that is false, temporarily assumed to be true.
+Counterfactuals are special in part because they require people to think about at least two possibilities (reality and an alternative to reality), and to think about a possibility that was false, but temporarily assumed to be true.
 Experiments have corroborated the proposal that the principles that guide the possibilities that people think about most readily, explain their tendencies to focus on, for example, exceptional events rather than normal events, actions rather than inactions, and more recent events rather than earlier events in a sequence.